jsgounot/BioScripts/Kraken2/DBBuilder/README.md

 * kraken2 v.2.1.1
 * bracken v.2.6.0

-`conda create -n kraken kraken2 bracken click biopython`
+`conda create -n kraken -c bioconda kraken2 bracken click biopython`

 # How to

 ```
 python make_db.py --help
-Usage: make_db.py [OPTIONS] FASTAS OUTDIR RNODE
+Usage: make_db.py [OPTIONS] FASTAS OUTDIR

 Options:
+  --rnode INTEGER          mother taxid node
+  --taxidsfile TEXT        fname to taxid map, see readme
+  --ignore_missing_taxids  ignore missing taxids
   --taxonomy TEXT          taxonomy directory
   --krakenb TEXT           kraken2-build path
   --krakeni TEXT           kraken2-inspect path
   --brackenb TEXT          bracken-build path
   --startid INTEGER        The starting value for your taxonomic ids
   --threads INTEGER
-  --help             Show this message and exit
+  --help                   Show this message and exit.
 ```

 Most of the options should not be used if you're using a conda install.
 You should try with a subset of you sequences first (< 10 fasta)

+## taxidsfile

+In case you have genomes from the same species or cluster you want to group together under the same node, you need to provide a simple csv file (without header) with two columns, first one being the fasta path (as provided in the software input), the second being the clusterID (an integer).
+Note that this integer will be added to the higher taxid from the current database to avoid duplicated taxid in the database.
+Node will be named after this taxid and the first MAG found under this taxid, example `taxid_2819974:your.bin.name.fa`, which will be reported in the kraken result.
+Option `ignore_missing_taxids` (default value = `True`) defines if the script should raise an Error if one genome is not found in the `taxidsfile`.

 ## Memory usage

-Please be aware that kraken2 database building may need a lot of memory, especially if you use thousand of sequences
+Please be aware that kraken2 database building may need a lot of memory, especially if you use thousand of sequences.

 ## names and nodes files